ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 At runtime, `spacy-llm` maps our config to the Jinja2 template, thereby producing the final prompt sent to the LLM.

 Some `spacy-llm` tasks provide additional arguments such as `label_definitions` to explicitly describe a label to an LLM, and `examples` for few-shot prompting.
-The library covers most of the core NLP tasks such as NER, text categorization, and lemmatization.
+The library covers most of the core NLP tasks such as NER, text categorization, and lemmatization and seems to be adding more in the NLU space (e.g., summarization).

+*[Full disclosure: I used to help out in the earlier versions of spacy-llm during my time at Explosion]*

-## Benchmarks
+## Benchmarking results

 I tested on a variety of decoder-only large language models, from commercial ones like GPT-4 to open-source models like Dolly.
 The table below reports the results (Metrics: macro F1-score for Dengue and Hatespeech and F1-score for TLUnified-NER):